rbadrinath/FCP/README.md

 ## STRUCTURES with arrays and pointers
 * simple\_struct.c : Introduction to structures and how they are used
 * linked\_list.c   : Structure used to created a linked list
+* eratosthenes.c   : Using structures to remember result of previous divisions
+* eratosthenes\_timer.c : Using a timer to see which version performs well.

 ## SEARCHING